Illinois Dementia & Memory Care Facilities

 For families navigating the complexities of Alzheimer's or dementia, Illinois memory care facilities offer a structured and caring environment that aims to enhance the overall quality of life for residents.
 By combining specialized care with a commitment to maintaining the dignity and individuality of each resident, memory care homes in Illinois play a crucial role in supporting those on the journey of memory-related challenges.

 On this page, you can browse through 248 Alzheimer’s and dementia options in the state of Illinois.
-Dementia and memory care costs in Illinois are $188 per day, which translates to $5,626 per month and $67,512 per year.
+Memory and dementia care costs in Illinois are $188 per day, which translates to $5,626 per month and $67,512 per year.
 The most affordable memory care locations in Illinois can be found in:

 • Charleston - $147 per day